cosmicBboy/ml-research/deep_cash/README.md

 ## 2. Create proof-of-concept sequence model to generate `frameworks`

-**estimate: 1 month**
+**estimate: 1-2 months**

 To verify that such a model can generate executable code, train an RNN to generate a string that successfully executes in the Python environment and evaluates to an `Estimator` object.

 - This RNN should be conditioned on two binary variables: `is_executable`, and `creates_estimator`.
-The input should be these two binary variables plus a latent vector `z` of random noise that are fully connected to an initialization layer, which has the same dimension as the hidden activation of the generator RNN.
-The output of this model should be tuples of `framework` and `hyperparameters` strings.
+The input should be these two binary variables, and the output should be a string.
-- Evaluate the RNN by generating random samples measuring the proportion of samples that are executable and the proportion of those that evaluate to value `Estimator` or `Pipeline` objects.
+- Evaluate the RNN by generating samples and measuring the proportion that are executable and the proportion of those that evaluate to `Pipeline` objects.
+  - Start with **approach 1**, and if the RNN is unable to generate valid sklearn `Pipelines` at least `50%` of the time, pivot to **approach 2**.
 - Run each `framework` and `hyperparameters` input against a set of datasets and supervised learning tasks, available on OpenML, in order to evaluate their performance on the validation set.
-- **Note** an alternative to training a character-level model is to tokenize the code, e.g. `sklearn.linear_model -> "sklearn", ".", "linear_model"` in order to reduce dimensionality of the output space.

 ## 3. Create the Controller model by using the pre-trained sequence model from (2)

-**estimate: 1 month**
+**estimate: 1-2 months**

 - Extend the controller RNN such that it takes as input the following
   variables:
   - `is_executable`, `creates_estimator`, latent vector `z`, and metadata
     features (see [auto-sklearn supplemental material][autosklearn-supp])
-- use the proposed `frameworks` to train a model on some data `D` using the training set and evaluate them on the validation set.
+- Use the proposed `frameworks` to train a model on some data `D` using the training set and evaluate them on the validation set.
 - Use the REINFORCE algorithm to learn the policy gradient to fine-tune the Controller.

-## 4 For some set of datasets, compare `SeqMetaML` to other methods
+## 4 For some set of datasets, compare `DeepCASH` to other AutoML methods

-**estimate: 1 month**
+**estimate: 1-2 months**

 - Specify some dataset `{D_1, D_0, ..., D_n}`
 - Compare against [`autosklearn`][autosklearn-package], [`tpot`][tpot], and